seccode/pi/README.md

 # Pi
-The digits of pi are not random; we can demonstrate this by predicting the digits with a Random Forest Classifier
+The digits of pi are probably not random; we can demonstrate this by predicting the digits with a Random Forest Classifier

 # Methodology
 The feature vector (x) is the index of the digit of pi.
 The target vector (y) is index in [0,1,2,3,4].